omgswap/omegaswap/docs/LIQUIDITYPOOL.md

 When an investor wants to supply liquidity into a pool, they deposit the equivalent value of both assets.

 Example, supplying $100 of liquidity into an ETH/pDAI pool requires a deposit of $100 worth of ETH and $100 pDAI, so $200 in total.
-In return, the investor receives liquidity pool tokens [ which is generated from smart contract automatically ] which represent their proportional share of the pool and allows them to withdraw that share at any time.
+In return, the investor receives liquidity pool tokens  <b>which is generated from smart contract automatically</b> which represent their proportional share of the pool and allows them to withdraw that share at any time.

 When someone places a trade, trading fees are deducted from the asset that the trader sends to the exchange contract and added to the liquidity pool after the trade.
 For example, Uniswap charges a 0.3% trade fee.
 If your $100 ETH/DAI contribution makes up 0.007% of the pool, you’ll get 0.007% of that 0.3% trading fee.